Presentación

 Research Lines

-• Study of vitamin D effect on normal and cancer-associated fibroblasts and on normal and colon cancer patient-derived tumour organoids.
+• Study of vitamin D effects on patient-derived colon normal and cancer-associated fibroblasts and organoids